jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 > If you are a financial user then you can add our [Finance Plugin](https://github.com/AdaptableTools/adaptable/blob/master/packages/plugins/finance/README.md) which contains some financial-specific functionality.

+## Data Requirements

 **Is there a particular asset class or type of data for which AdapTable is most suitable?
 Can we use AdapTable for FX?**

-AdapTable works with any type of data, and is not restricted to one particular asset class.
-Indeed the data in AdapTable doesn't have to be financial.
+AdapTable works with any data set, and is not restricted to one particular asset class; indeed the data in AdapTable doesn't have to be financial.

 Any 'tabular' data that fits neatly into rows and columns is suitable for AdapTable.

-So you can use the tool with any data that you want.
+So you can use the tool with any data that you want - we have users across mutliple sectors including legal, pharmaceutical and media.

 **Does AdapTable know about particular asset classes?**

 No, it doesn't.
-Its completely data agnostic and has no knowledge of any asset classes or financial instruments.
-The only financial element it has are Holiday Calendars and even in this regard most of our advanced users supply their own.
+AdapTable is completely data agnostic and has no knowledge of any asset classes or financial instruments.

+> If you are a financial user then you can add our [Finance Plugin](https://github.com/AdaptableTools/adaptable/blob/master/packages/plugins/finance/README.md) which contains some financial-specific functionality.

 **Does AdapTable help me to gather my data?**

 No. AdapTable does not get involved in getting your data into the grid, nor what happens to your data after you edit it.

-The sole focus of the product is to ensure that while the data is in front of you, you are able to search, edit, style, export, and manage your data in exciting, powerful and intuitive ways not previously possible.
+The sole focus of AdapTable is to ensure that while the data is in front of you, you are able to search, edit, style, export, and manage your data in exciting, powerful and intuitive ways not previously possible.

 **Where does the data AdapTable can display come from?**

 Anywhere that you want.
-It can be streamed, or come from a database, middle tier, read from files or anything else you want.
-So long as its able to be a datasource in the underlying grid, AdapTable will be able to use the data.
+It can be streamed, or come from a database, middle tier, the cloud, read from files or anything else you want.

+So long your data is suitable to act as the datasource in the underlying grid, AdapTable will be able to use the data.

 **Can I have multiple AdapTable instances all looking at the same data source?**